FAFSA paperwork on a desk.

 One final word of advice: Watch out for scammers.
 You might get approached by seemingly legitimate companies offering you better terms and convenience if you send your loan payments directly to them.
 If you’re looking for help navigating your payments and ensuring you’re making smart decisions regarding your student loans, your Baird Financial Advisor is a great place to start.

-The websites listed are not owned or associated with Robert W. Baird & Co.
-We have provided the links as a convenience and do not endorse any of the sites.
+This information has been developed by a member of Baird Wealth Solutions Group, a team of wealth management specialists who provide support to Baird Financial Advisor teams.
+The information offered is provided to you for informational purposes only.
+Robert W. Baird & Co.
+Incorporated is not a legal or tax services provider and you are strongly encouraged to seek the advice of the appropriate professional advisors before taking any action.
 The information reflected on this page are Baird expert opinions today and are subject to change.
 The information provided here has not taken into consideration the investment goals or needs of any specific investor and investors should not make any investment decisions based solely on this information.
 Past performance is not a guarantee of future results.
 All investments have some level of risk, and investors have different time horizons, goals and risk tolerances, so speak to your Baird Financial Advisor before taking action.

 *No new FFEL Program loans have been made since July 1, 2010, but you may have an FFEL if you were attending school before that date.